 Juvenile polyposis syndrome (JPS) is a polyp predisposition syndrome, where there is a higher risk to develop polyps in your digestive tract running in the family.
 The name juvenile describes the specific types of polyps that develop, not the age when you develop them.
 This type starts with many small growths, or polyps, in your colon that can cause bleeding and anemia and may eventually develop into cancer if not removed.
 A specialized doctor called a gastroenterologist can go in and remove these growths before they turn into cancer.

-Mutations (or changes) in one of two genes cause JPS: BMPR1A and SMAD4.
-It is inherited in an autosomal dominant pattern, meaning that children of a mutation carrier each have a 50% risk to inherit the mutation and associated cancer risks.
-Notably, women and men both have the BMPR1A and SMAD4 genes and have the same chances to inherit and pass down mutations in these genes.
+Pathogenic (or harmful) variants in one of two genes cause JPS: BMPR1A and SMAD4.
+It is inherited in an autosomal dominant pattern, meaning that children of someone who carries a pathogenic variant each have a 50% risk to inherit the variant and associated cancer risks.
+Notably, women and men both have the BMPR1A and SMAD4 genes and have the same chances to inherit and pass down variants in these genes.
 Therefore, both sides of the family are important when assessing inherited risk.
 About 33% (or 1 in 3 people) with this condition will have a parent with polyps.
 The other 2 in 3 (or 67%) of people have no family history and will be the first ones in their family with this condition.

 Genetic testing is available for this condition.
-This can be done on a blood or saliva sample.
-The results take about 3 weeks to return.
 There are different ways to complete this testing.
 This can include:

 The risk that someone with JPS will get cancer over their lifetime is between 9 and 50%, including cancer of the colon, rectum, small intestine, and pancreas.
 The chance of stomach cancer is 21% in those who have gastric polyps.
 One study showed the risk for colon cancer may be as high as 68%.